svenlatham/svenlatham-beer/_beer/saint-lambertus-summer.md

 ---
 name: Saint Lambertus (Summer)
-description: light, 5.5%.
-Bit of an unpleasant aftertaste consistent with beers of this type.
+description: Bit of an unpleasant aftertaste consistent with beers of this type.
 Not great.
+strength: 5.5%
 ---